cwancy/tekla-structures-attributes/README.md

 As of the initial release of this code, this library contains over 780 attributes.
 This list is expected to grow with new releases of Tekla Structures.

+# NuGet
+You can install the NuGet package from here: https://www.nuget.org/packages/TeklaStructuresAttributes/1.0.0

 # Usage
 It is very simple to use.
-Reference the NUGET package, and use the `Attributes` class to access the large list of attribute identifiers.
+Reference the NuGet package, and use the `Attributes` class to access the large list of attribute identifiers.

 ## Basic Example:
 Getting a property (OLD):